Turkana_Nomadin

 In Kenya

-we support nomadic communities in adapting to climate change and help people affected by natural disasters to secure their basic needs.
+we support communities in adapting to climate change and help people affected by natural disasters to secure their basic needs.

 International Assistance in Kenya